rhodyprog4ds/BrownFall21/syllabus/tools.md

 command to enter the .bashrc file, then add the `export PATH=/home/YOURUSERNAME/anaconda3/bin/:$PATH` line.
 This can be placed at the end of the file.
-10. Once that is inserted you may close and save the file, to do this hole escape and type :x, then press enter.
+10. Once that is inserted you may close and save the file, to do this hold escape and type `:x`, then press enter.
 After doing that you will be returned to the terminal where you will then type the source .bashrc command.
 11. Next, use the jupyter notebook –generate-config command to generate a Jupyter